ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

       RunSQL.py
       RM-Python-config.ini

-*  OPTIONAL if required: Download the SQLite extension file: unifuzz64.dll   -see above
+*  Download the SQLite extension file: unifuzz64.dll   -see below This dll provides the RMNOCASE collation used by RM

-*  OPTIONAL if required: Move the unifuzz64.dll file to the working folder
+*  Move the unifuzz64.dll file to the working folder

-*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
+*  Edit the RM-Python-config.ini in the working folder to specify the configuration parameters.
    To edit, Open NotePad and drag the ini file onto the NotePad window.
+   Edit the file to specify the following:
+   * the location of the RM database file.
+If it's named TEST.rmtree, it's OK as is.
+   * the path to the unifuzz64.dll file.
+If you followed the directions above, it's OK as is.
+   * the SQL statement (s) to run.
+Be sure to indent the SQL text lines as shown in the example.
+   See the section "ini file configuration" below for more info.

 *  Double click the RunSQL.py file to run the utility.

 *  Examine the Report file that was displayed in NotePad.

-*  Open the database in RM and review the changes.
+*  Open the database in RM and review the results.

 ======================================================================